cran-task-views/Environmetrics/Environmetrics.md

     corrected using detection function models fitted using `r pkg("mrds")` or `r pkg("Distance")`.
     Spatial models are constructed as in `r pkg("mgcv")`.
 -   `r pkg("singleRcapture")` provides methods for estimating the population size of hard-to-reach populations using single-source capture-recapture methods.
-It implements zero-truncated, zero-one-truncated, zero-truncated one-inflated and one-inflated zero-truncated count regression models, as well as the Chao and Zelterman models.
-It provides fit assessment functions, diagnostic plots and 4 methods for estimating the variance of the population size.
+It implements zero-truncated, zero-one-truncated, zero-truncated one-inflated, and one-inflated zero truncated count regression models, as well as the Chao and Zelterman models.
+It provides fit assessment functions, diagnostic plots and four methods for estimating the variance of the population size.

 Packages `r pkg("secr")` can also be used to simulate data